Why do we send our children to school? That might seem like a silly question, but it’s a worthwhile one to ask.

 21st Century Skills: Embracing Technical Literacy

-Technical literacy refers to the technical skills that students will need in order to work in the highly technical fields that already exist, and which will continue to emerge as time goes on and technology becomes more and more sophisticated.
+Technical literacy refers to the technology skills that students will need in order to work in the highly technical fields that already exist, and which will continue to emerge as time goes on and technology becomes more and more sophisticated.

 The most important of these technical skills include: Mathematical skills, coding skills, and engineering skills.